ajmarkow/espanso-schema-json/README.md

 ### TODO ↓

 - Implement conditions on any remaining invalid form property combinations.
+By refactoring lines 105-154

 ## Resources